-I will never forget the day my daughter Savannah turned one!
+I will never forget the day my daughter turned one!
 It was such an emotional day for me.
-For her actual birthday, we spent the day at the Detroit Zoo for her first time, and came home to a dinner and birthday cake with our immediate family.
+For her actual birthday, we spent the day at the Detroit Zoo for her first time and came home to a dinner and smash cake with our immediate family.

 That following Saturday, we hosted her “Ice Cream Shoppe” Party at my parents Home with about 80 of our closest friends and family.
 Here’s a look at some of the details that were included in her big day!

-Savannah wore a coordinating Ice Cream cone tutu dress by Mud Pie to go with her theme and I incorporated a similiar Ice cream outfit for the photos on the invitations as well!
+Savannah wore a coordinating Ice Cream cone tutu dress by Mud Pie to go with her theme and I incorporated a similar Ice cream outfit for the photos on the invitations as well!